leo-bogert/bumblebee-multiscreen-tools/README.md

 nano switch-screen
 # Switch to DisplayPort #2 on docking station.
 # This enables the Nvidia GPU as the DisplayPort can only be accessed through it.
-# Software will keep using the Intel GPU unless you run it with "optirun COMMAND_NAME".
+# Software will keep using the Intel GPU unless you run it with "optirun COMMAND" or "primusrun COMMAND".
 sudo switch-screen external
 # Switch to internal screen.
 # This disables the Nvidia GPU for optimal power usage.